kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(UIGravityBehavior(items: [subView2]))
 ```

 This adds a basic gravity behavior to the orange block.
 See it fall off the screen in the Assistant Editor?
-That took two lines of code - you should be feeling amazed and empowered right now.
+That took two lines of code.
+You should be feeling amazed and empowered right now.
 Lets make the box stop at the bottom of the screen.

 ```swift
 let boundaryCollision = UICollisionBehavior(items: [subView, subView2])